Information we collect

 Privacy Impact Assessments

-Health conducts Privacy Impact Assessments for all appropriate projects with a high privacy risk to:
+The Department of Health and Aged Care conducts Privacy Impact Assessments for all appropriate projects with a high privacy risk to:

 - identify the impact that the activity or project might have on your privacy